 She’s dead without her handlebars.

 I take off without Faith.
-To see how much further Allegheny Trail goes, whether it’s more practical to continue on to Blackwater Falls or go back to Canaan Valley.
-And I need time away from Faith.
+To see how much further Allegheny Trail goes, whether it’s more practical to continue on to Blackwater Falls or go back to Canaan Valley, and because I need time away from Faith.
 To calm down.
 I fly up the trail like I thought I would without her present, it’s remarkable.

 I go back to Faith.
 It’s too late to return to Canaan Valley tonight, so I pitch my tent on the first flat patch of grass I find along the trail and call it a night.